Grammarly Free vs. Pro (Put to the Test in 2026)

 More Details about Grammarly

-Now that you have a good idea of the capabilities of both versions of Grammarly, let’s look at a few other details to decide which version would be best for you.
+Now that you have a good idea of the capabilities of both versions of Grammarly, let’s look at a few other details.

 Grammarly Works in Many Locations

-You can let Grammarly go to work for you in documents, emails, and even on social media sites like Facebook, LinkedIn, and Twitter.
+You can let Grammarly go to work for you in documents, emails, and social media sites.

 Finally, Grammarly has native apps for Windows and macOS, and you can install a mobile keyboard that’s compatible with Android and iOS.

-I love how Grammarly not only makes recommendations but also explains its suggestions with pop-up cards.
-To see these cards, you need to click on the three tiny dots at the bottom right of the suggestion box (indicated by the arrow in the screenshot below).
+I love how Grammarly not only makes recommendations but also explains them with pop-up cards.
+To see these cards, you click on the tiny circle icon with the “i” inside (not pictured below).
+This feature is available in both the free and pro versions.

 How Grammarly Compares to Other Writing Software

-In reading numerous comprehensive reviews about the most reputable editing tools on the market, Grammarly was repeatedly mentioned as the best tool for proofreading.
+In reading numerous comprehensive reviews about the most reputable editing tools on the market, Grammarly was repeatedly mentioned as the best software for proofreading.

 It came out ahead of ProWritingAid, Ginger, Hemingway Editor, WhiteSmoke, and other software.